AHB102/YAGI/Readme.md

 ## Usage/Examples

 The YAGI tool is used via the command line interface (CLI).
 Users interact with the tool by entering commands and, in some cases, providing a destination IP address or domain name as input for specific functionalities.
+*More Features like DNS Management,Interface Configuration would be added in later releases

 Perform a traceroute: